 After all this, you can get your exit stamp at the little roadside booth outside.
 This is also where you hand over your registration slips.
 You’re finally free to leave Uzbekistan!
 Now begins the one-kilometer walk over the friendship bridge towards Afghanistan.

 The Afghan side of the Uzbekistan – Afghanistan border crossing at Hairatan

 At the Afghan side, your information will be noted down and your bag will be checked again in a much more relaxed fashion.
 The whole process takes about 20 minutes.
 Don’t worry when they ask you how much money you have on you, it’s just one of the questions on their registration form.

 To get a taxi, walk outside and leave the immigration post.
 There might be an English speaking guard who will help you, but if not, a taxi should cost no more than $15.
 Just mention Mazar and the name of your hotel.
 Make sure you have an address ready in Farsi in case the driver doesn’t know the hotel.

 Where to stay in Mazar-i Sharif

-We stayed at Barg-e-Sabz guest house, next to the German consulate.
-It offers decent value at $20 for a double room with private toilet, and is a five minute walk to to Blue Mosque.
+We stayed at Barg-e-Sabz guest house, near to the German consulate.
+It offers decent value at $20 for a double room with private toilet and is a five-minute walk to the Blue Mosque.
 Other, more expensive options include Barat Hotel ($30 for a single) and Marco Polo guest house ($50).
 Both have views of the Blue Mosque.